mcx/pronto/README.md

 (Carnegie Robotics Multisense SL, Intel RealSense) and joint kinematics.

-For the ROS 1 version, check the [ros1 branch](https://github.com/ori-drs/pronto/tree/ros1) of this repository.

 ### Legged Robots
 Pronto provided the state estimate that was used by MIT DRC team in the